 I was recently asked by a young designer about who it was I look to for inspiration or as an example for leadership.

 In business, when I started my career, it was was my father.
-Being an Executive who worked with Stephen Covey and other thought leaders in his day – I learned most of the business frameworks the built the Fortune 500 companies before leaving for University.
+Being an Executive who worked with Stephen Covey and other thought leaders in his day – I learned most of the business frameworks that built the Fortune 500 companies before leaving for University.

 In the tech world it was the countless number of speakers and thought leaders that lead the design world from 2000 – 2010.